 Fraud

-With Regions, you can also detect a user's country and state and mark specific regions as allowed or denied to comply with regulations.
+Along with Regions, you can also detect a user's country and state and mark specific regions as allowed or blocked to comply with regulations.

 Together, Fraud and Regions provide the following user context: